shivanassori/Diabetic-Retionpathy/README.md

 * Choose suitable image classification model architecture.
 (CNNs)
 * Apply data augmentation techniques to enhance model generalization
 * Train the model on the preprocessed dataset, using a portion for training and a separate portion for validation.
+* Compare and evaluate other deep neural networks like ResNet50.

 4. Model evaluation
 * Evaluate the model's performance using accuracy, precision, recall and F1 score.